 - A kill switch that shuts off your internet if the tunnel drops, so you never expose your data

 In short, you’re steering your online presence through a private lane rather than the busy public road.
-Best free vpn chrome reddit guide 2025: how to use free VPNs on Chrome, Reddit insights, safety tips, and setup
+What exactly is a vpn proxy bypass how it works and why you need it 2026

 Security, privacy, and legal considerations